Skip to main content Skip to main navigation Skip to footer content

 Ally for Canvas Accessibility

-Fresno State uses Ally, a tool that focuses on making digital course content more accessible within our learning management system (LMS).
-Self-enroll in the Mini Learning Modules found on Canvas and go through the Ally - Accessibility module for information and guides about using Ally to create accessible content.
+Self-enroll in the Mini Learning Modules found on Canvas and go through the Ally - Accessibility module for guided learning about using Ally to create accessible content.

 Remediating Files